 Kenan Casey, a 2004 graduate of Freed-Hardeman, later attended Auburn University, where he completed his master’s and doctorate degrees in computer science.
 His research focused on computational intelligence and sensor networks, about which he wrote his dissertation.
 Dr. Casey soon discovered his passion for biologically inspired algorithms, specifically neuro-evolutionary algorithms, and began teaching at FHU in the summer of 2008.
 Dr. Casey now teaches web applications programming, computer networks, computer architecture and artificial intelligence.

 Patrick Evans received his bachelor’s and master’s degrees in mathematics from the University of Alabama at Birmingham and went on to the University of Mississippi to complete his doctorate in higher education.
-Dr. Evans currently provides statistical support for FHU faculty pursuing master’s and doctorate degrees and teaches Complex Analysis, Statistics, Business Statistics, College Algebra, Fundamental Concepts of Math, Foundations of Geometry, and The Real Number System.
+Dr. Evans currently provides statistical support for FHU faculty pursuing master’s and doctorate degrees and teaches Complex Analysis, Statistics, Business Statistics, College Algebra, Fundamental Concepts of Math, Foundations of Geometry, The Real Number System, Calculus I, II, and II, and Number Theory.

 Natalie Zlatovich, B.S.